 Give us a call on 0800 808 602 (free-phone) or 06 350 8602 (from a landline).
 We may not answer straight away but we will ring you back (the call will come with blocked ID).

 - Sexually Transmitted Infections (STIs), including Syphilis and HIV

-- Other related genital problems including genital skin conditions and genital pain
+- Other related genital problems including genital skin conditions and

 • Specialist services upon GP referral

 • Consultation and advice on other sexual and reproductive issues

 • Gender affirming healthcare upon referral

 We don't provide routine contraception; however, we provide some long-lasting contraception on referral - please discuss with your GP.

 If you are not a New Zealand resident

 For people not eligible for funded healthcare in New Zealand, restrictions apply on the tests and services you can have from this clinic.
 Please see read more at the Ministry of Health